daniel-deychakiwsky/daniel-deychakiwsky.github.io/_posts/2020-05-29-normalized-cross-entropy.md

 permalink: /:title
 ---

-This post explores a normalized version of binary cross-entropy loss which removes the effect of the prior (class imbalance within the dataset) on the resulting value.
+This post explores a normalized version of binary cross-entropy loss in attempt to remove the effect of the prior (class imbalance within the dataset) on the resulting value.

 * TOC
 {:toc}